bogdanpetru/react-masonry/README.md

 ## A few words about this project

-This project started a long time ago, and went through a few iterations.
+This is my first open source project.
+I've started to work on it a long time ago.

-This I think is the last one, it has a web site, a few examples.
-Main reason why I will not do more work on this is because you can do the same with CSS.
+Over the time, I've ported the codebase to typescript, to a mono-repo with yarn workspaces, and now I've created a small website using astro.